 Chlamydial infections - Anogenital in

-Chlamydia is the most commonly reported infectious disease in the United States, affecting an estimated 4 million Americans yearly.
-The disease is most common in teens and young adults (age 15-24) with new or multiple sexual partners, particularly if protection with condoms is inconsistent.
+Chlamydial infection is the most frequently reported bacterial infectious disease in the United States, and prevalence is highest among persons younger than 25 years with new or multiple sexual partners, particularly if protection with condoms is inconsistent.
 Re-infection happens easily if a sex partner is not treated.
-Chlamydial infection is a risk factor for other STDs, and can increase the risk of acquiring HIV by increasing inflammation of the genital mucosa.
+Chlamydial infection is a risk factor for other STIs and can increase the risk of acquiring HIV by increasing inflammation of the genital mucosa.
 There is also an association with the development of reactive arthritis (Reiter syndrome).

 Chlamydial infections are common in both sexes, but serious complications are more commonly seen in women.
 Such complications may include pelvic inflammatory disease (PID) and/or tubo-ovarian abscess, Fitz-Hugh-Curtis syndrome (retrograde spread leads to frank peritonitis and perihepatitis), and septic abortion.
 The sequelae of PID include infertility and an increased risk of ectopic pregnancy.
 Pelvic or lower abdominal pain is a marker for such an ascending infection.